ENZ0g/chicken/README.md

 # chiken
-Js practice with replace text
+Js practice with replacing text by click the button